 Investors In Brazil’s Cattle Sector Face A New Form of Risks from Climate Change

-By 2050, Brazil’s cattle sector will face accelerating financial impacts related to material risks from climate transitions, making business as usual investment and production practices untenable.
+By 2050, Brazil’s cattle sector will face accelerating financial impacts related to material risks from climate transitions, making business-as-usual investment and production practices untenable.
 While sector stakeholders can anticipate these risks (and new opportunities) posed by climate transitions, most risk managers are still unfamiliar with this new breed of climate impacts.

 Analysis utilizing conservative assumptions of climate action within popular financial models amongst today’s investor class shows these risks could drive a 25 percent reduction in Brazilian cattle production, a 37 percent loss of current pastureland and an increase in the probability of financial losses for many Brazilian cattle producers to at least 80 percent.
 Understanding this new class of climate change risks known as “Climate Transitions” is vital for maintaining future competitiveness for the private sector and mitigating risk for capital providers.